- ORDER: Passeriformes

 - Brown-headed Nuthatches are social birds.
 Members of the family group frequently preen each other, a behavior known as allopreening.
 They sit side-by-side on a branch and reach over to straighten each other’s feathers.

 - The oldest recorded Brown-headed Nuthatch was at least 5 years, 9 months old, when it was recaptured during banding operations in Alabama in 1960.
-It had been banded in the same state in 1954.
+It was originally banded in the same state in 1954.

 - The Brown-headed Nuthatch often joins mixed-species foraging flocks in winter.
 In these flocks the nuthatch competes for food with the Pine Warbler, another pine specialist.
 These 2 species push each other out of the best foraging spots, but there is no clear winner; the nuthatch attacks the warbler just as frequently as the warbler attacks the nuthatch.